 Organized cheerleading originated at Princeton University in 1884, after the crowd created a cheer related to each team for moral support.
 Tom Peebles became the first official cheerleader in 1898 after leading the crowd in a cheer at the University of Minnesota.
 Later that same year, a group of six men came together and established cheerleading as an official sport.
 It wasn’t until 1923 that cheerleading expanded to include women.

 Searching after-school activities in Florida can help you find a list of cheerleading classes for kids.
 Enrolling your child in a cheer leading lesson in Fort Lauderdale is a good way to gauge their interest in the sport.
-If they are not interested in cheerleading, there remain many different options when it comes to after-school activities.
+Not interested in cheerleading?
+Additionally, All Sports Kids has many different options when it comes to after-school activities.